3x3D

 3x3D is a 2013 anthology film comprising three short 3D films directed by French/Swiss filmmaker Jean-Luc Godard, British filmmaker Peter Greenaway and Portuguese filmmaker Edgar Pêra.
-It was released in France April 30, 2014 after being presented at the closing night of International Critics' Week of the 2013 Cannes Film Festival in May.
+It was released in France April 30, 2014 after being presented at the closing night of Critics' Week of the 2013 Cannes Film Festival in May.
 It also screened at the 2013 Vancouver International Film Festival.

 The film was commissioned by the city of Guimarães in Portugal at the time of its designation as European Capital of Culture in 2012.